-To link to this resource use: https://libraries.indiana.edu/resources/blackauthors
+To link to this database use: https://libraries.indiana.edu/databases/blackauthors

 Access to over 550 works by Black authors from the Americas, Europe and Africa.
 Includes personal narratives, autobiographies, histories, expedition reports, military reports, novels, essays, poems and musical compositions.